 Social isolation and loneliness

 Whether your team is living alone, or with family and roommates, being with the same people all the time, or no one at all, will affect how lonely they feel.
 This is one of the biggest issues with teams working from home, leaving a lot of people feeling forgotten about due to the lack of their usual work interactions.

 More likely to burnout

 It’s much more difficult to switch off when working from home.
 Because your employees are in the same space all the time with no commute time to differentiate between work and home, people find themselves working later or picking up a work email late in the evening.
-This can have long term negative effects on mental health and sleep patterns, eventually leading to burnout.
+This can have long-term negative effects on mental health and sleep patterns, eventually leading to employee stress.